 We have high expectations of ourselves and all our learners.
 We encourage pupils and staff to be problem solvers with a ‘can do’ attitude.
 We make use of our city so that pupils experience and feel part of London.
 We enable our pupils to understand they are citizens of a wider global community.
 We make sure our school is an inclusive, stimulating environment that reflects and celebrates our creative learning.

-We continue to refine and improve our curriculum and are currently weaving storytelling into each topic to improve the quality of pupils talk and writing.
+We have woven storytelling into each half termly topic to improve the quality of pupils talk and writing.
 By the time pupils leave Mayflower they will know 48 stories really well.
-A Local Authority advisor observed that, "Pupils across the school are all experiencing meaningful learning opportunities, resulting in improved outcomes in learning."
+Local Authority advisor recently observed that, "Pupils across the school are all experiencing meaningful learning opportunities, resulting in improved outcomes in learning."